-MONTREAL, March 12, 2014 /CNW Telbec/ - The Horatio Alger Association of Canada is pleased to announce that 20 British Columbia students have been awarded $5,000 scholarships as part of the Horatio Alger Jim Pattison British Columbia Scholarship Program.
+MONTREAL, Feb.
+17, 2015 /CNW Telbec/ - The Horatio Alger Association of Canada is proud to announce that students in British Columbia have been awarded $5,000 scholarships as part of the Horatio Alger Jim Pattison British Columbia Scholarship Program.

 This year's winners are: